Early detection means early intervention

-We now work in close partnership with the Children Hearing Services Team at Portsmouth Hospitals NHS Trust to provide hearing screening and audiology services at our Family Centre in Hampshire for babies and children in Portsmouth and the surrounding area.
+We now work in close partnership with the Audiology Department at Portsmouth Hospitals University NHS Trust to provide hearing screening and audiology services at our Family Centre in Hampshire for babies and children in Portsmouth and the surrounding area.

 The importance of early detection

 Early diagnosis is crucial for babies and toddlers with a profound or severe hearing loss.

 With early diagnosis, these children can be fitted with hearing aids or cochlear implants and can then receive appropriate intervention from an early age - ideally before six months of age.
 If deaf children are fitted with effective technology and take part in a well-designed early intervention programme, many can achieve age-appropriate speech and language by the time they are ready to start primary school.

 Because The Elizabeth Foundation understands the value of early diagnosis and effective intervention, as soon as we were set up over 35 years ago we started campaigning for babies to be screened at birth for hearing loss.
 We are delighted that the national newborn hearing screening programme means that all babies now have their hearing routinely tested shortly after they are born.